My Quiet Kitchen

 Top Tips

 • Use a kitchen scale to weigh the flour.
 If you don't own a scale use the whisk/fluff method described in the recipe notes.
-If you don't whisk the flour before measuring, you'll use too much and end up with a dry cake.
+Otherwise, you will likely use too much flour and end up with a dry cake.

 • Always sift the flour, baking powder, and baking soda to avoid clumps.